 When you think of a pet drinking milk, you may automatically imagine a cat lapping up a bowlful by a cozy fire.
 But what about dogs?
-Can a dog breed, like poodles, drink milk?
-Is it even safe for poodles to drink?
+When your Poodle gives you those pleading eyes as you pour your morning cereal, you might find yourself wondering: Can Poodles safely drink milk?
+Is it even safe for their digestive systems?

 Is Milk Safe for Poodles to Drink?